 Raymond Caux has been hang gliding since 1984, French team member in three world championships from 2003 to 2007 and team leader from 2007 to 2011.
-With some on-board experience (forgotten to hook in, broken glider while aerobatic training), he has been involved in safety concerns since 2007, been part of the CIVL hang gliding committee from 2009 to 2011 and since 2012 CIVL safety officer.
+With some on-board experience (forgotten to hook in, broken glider while aerobatic training), he has been involved in safety concerns since 2007, member of the Hang Gliding Committee from 2009 to 2011 and CIVL Safety Officer from 2012 to 2017.
 Here he proposes a track to improve further our safety.

 So what?
 After reading all these articles, what to keep for one's everyday practice?
 That is the aim of this text, trying to pick the essential points in safety advices to build a usable down-to-earth (or up-to-air) strategy.